antoniovmonge/sample-django-docker/README.md

 In the directory containing this README file, simply run `docker-compose up` to build the initial images and start the containers.
 The logs for each service will appear.
 To end the services, press `Ctrl+C`

-The command `docker-compose -d` will run the services in the background so you can use the terminal for other things.
+The command `docker-compose up -d` will run the services in the background so you can use the terminal for other things.
 View the logs of the background processes with `docker-compose logs -f app tasks` (view the logs from the 'app' and 'tasks' services).
 When running in background, use the command `docker-compose down` to stop all of the services.